 This will depend on your budget as glass can be pricey at times.
 Use glass in your doors to facilitate the entry of natural light into your room.
 And if privacy is a concern, you can always choose tinted or frosted glass.
 In addition to the budget, the home style and security preferences will determine how far you go with your transparent choice.

-To allow more light filter in, install frosted film for windows because it is naturally translucent.
+To allow more light to filter in, install frosted film for windows because it is naturally translucent.
 This provides an amazing decorating hack for both outdoor and internal windows.
 For better effect, add different designs including some etching.

 Use Lighter Finishes to Contrast Dark Kitchen Cabinetry